AI-BNU-TEAMKG/EduMKG/README.md

 #### 🎯🎯🎯Recent Update for EduMKG
 **We sincerely thank all the reviewers for their valuable guidance on our work**
+1. We have open-sourced the RDF data of EduMKG on Zenodo at xxx.
+2. We have open-sourced an automation script for converting JSON  to RDF format in the RDF folder of this code repository.
+3. We have provided a detailed explanation of the ontology design and data definition of the knowledge graph.
+4. We have released a SPARQL endpoint and provided basic usage examples.

 ##### EduMKG ontology